mwdavisii/nyx/readme.md

 - **signingKey** => The key used to sign git commits. (you can leave blank)`
 - **windowsUserDirName** => This is the folder name of your windows profile.
 It is used to create the symlink from WSL to VS Code and add it to your path.

 ****Note:*** Leave the userName as nixos for wsl unless you know how to configure non-default users in nixos for WSL.
-As of now, it requires building from [nix-community/NixOS-WSL](https://github.com/nix-community/NixOS-WSL) which is more than I can care to tackle at the moment.
+As of now, it requires building from [nix-community/NixOS-WSL](https://github.com/nix-community/NixOS-WSL) which is more than I care to tackle at the moment.

 ```nix
 {